arun-kumar-c-s/arun-kumar-c-s.github.io/README.md

+---
+title:  A Selection of My Data Science Work
+---

 ## Walmart Sales Prediction
 - Predict the sales of products across 10 different stores in 3 states in US for a period of 28 days.
 - The models used in a LightGBM model which gave an RMSE of 2.5 for 28 days period.